kiranshila/cybermonday/README.md

 Another breaking example is if the attributes of a tag contain `=` in the value of the attribute.
 I'm splitting the attributes up by the `=`, so any random `=` that doesn't separate the key and the value will break the parser.

+## JVM Compat
+Flexmark now has a hard dependency on Java 11 - for which is carried over here.
+If you need Java 8, pin the flexmark deps to 0.62.2

 ## License

 Copyright © 2022 Kiran Shila